Rupam Sarmah

 Rupam Sarmah is a musician, filmmaker, entrepreneur, author, sound engineer, and computer scientist.
 Rupam is a Guinness World Records holder and had a #1 release on the Billboard World Music chart (Together in Peace, 2017).
-He won a Gold Telly Awards (One Little Finger, 2019).
+He won Gold Telly Awards (One Little Finger, 2019).
 As a filmmaker, Sarmah has directed documentaries, short films, and feature films.
 Sarmah directed the English-language feature film One Little Finger with a theme of Ability in Disability.

 Work

 Sarmah has worked with some of the award-winning artists and actors -- Siedah Garrett, Dan Aykroyd, Moloya Goswami, Tamela D'Amico, Abhinaya, Jaya Seal, Kushol Chakravarty, Asim Bose, Pabitra Rabha, Rituparna Sengupta, Debashree Roy, Paoli Dam, and others.

-Rupam has produced, engineered, recorded songs and music with award-winning artists such as Quincy Jones, Siedah Garrett[3], Kathy Sledge, Julian Lennon, Janis Ian, Kechi Okwuchi, Pandit Vishwa Mohan Bhatt, Laura Sullivan, George Kahumoku, Jr., Cindy Paulos, Wouter Kellerman, Brian Vibberts, Ricky Kej, Sumitra Guha, Kevin Mackie, Sophia Agranovich, Alan Roy Scott, Udit Narayan, Babul Supriyo, Sadhna Sargam, Kumar Sanu, Rupankar, Subhamita, Swagatalakshmi Dasgupta, Usha Uthup, Anweshaa, Iman Chakraborty, and many others.
+Rupam has produced, engineered, recorded songs and music with award-winning artists such as Quincy Jones, Siedah Garrett, Kathy Sledge, Julian Lennon, Janis Ian, Kechi Okwuchi, Pandit Vishwa Mohan Bhatt, Laura Sullivan, George Kahumoku, Jr., Cindy Paulos, Wouter Kellerman, Brian Vibberts, Ricky Kej, Sumitra Guha, Kevin Mackie, Sophia Agranovich, Alan Roy Scott, Udit Narayan, Babul Supriyo, Sadhna Sargam, Kumar Sanu, Rupankar, Subhamita, Swagatalakshmi Dasgupta, Usha Uthup, Anweshaa, Iman Chakraborty, and many others.

-Sarmah and Sumitra Guha have represented India for Festival of India concerts in France (2018) organized by the Ministry of Culture, Govt. of India, and the Embassy of India in Paris on the occasion of India’s 70th Independence.
+Sarmah and Sumitra Guha have represented India for Festival of India concerts in France (2018) organized by the Ministry of Culture, Govt. of India, and the Embassy of India in Paris on the occasion of India's 70th Independence.
 The theme of the project was A Musical Journey towards Rising India.

 As a Computer Engineer, Executive, and media professional, Rupam has worked for technology startups and other companies such as Apple.
 Rupam is a Voting member of Grammy® as a Musician, Producer, and Engineer (P&E) since 2005.

 Sarmah has been involved with AI, Autism, and Music research and started a research center (RMAN) for ongoing research.

 Activism

-Sarmah founded the One Little Finger Global Foundation (501c3), Idea Incubation, and media production house maZumba for collaborative content creation.
-He has worked on a number of projects with organizations, including UNESCO-USFUCA, PRERONA, Manovikas - Welfare and Rehabilitation Center for the Children with Special Needs, Bhupen Hazarika Foundation.
+Sarmah founded the One Little Finger Global Foundation (501c3) to support underprivileged children and persons with disabilities, media production house RJ Productions International for collaborative content creation.
+He has worked on a number of projects with organizations, including UNESCO Center for Peace, PRERONA, Manovikas - Welfare and Rehabilitation Center for the Children with Special Needs, Bhupen Hazarika Foundation.